This week’s Torah portion covers the story of the Flood and the Tower of Babel.

 “According to rabbinical writings, the only other time in history where homosexual unions were authorized as marriage was ‘in the days of Noah,'” said Rep. Gohmert, a former state district judge for Texas.

 * The story of the Flood reminds me of the Alt Right’s view of the United States of America — these worlds are irretrievably corrupt and must be destroyed and made over.
-After all, if American democracy and the U.S. Constitution lead inevitably to same-sex marriage and trannies in the bathroom, then I want no part of democracy and the U.S. Constitution.
-If that is true, then I have given up on America.
-I feel like God in the beginning of this week’s parasha.
+After all, if American democracy and the U.S. Constitution lead inevitably to same-sex marriage and trannies in the bathroom, then the AR wants no part of democracy and the U.S. Constitution.
+If that is true, then the AR have given up on America.
+They might feel like God in the beginning of this week’s parasha.
 “God saw the earth and behold it was corrupted, for all flesh had corrupted its way upon the earth.”
 (Gen. 6:12)

-* What’s the point of preserving a country if it is to be filled up by people of a different race?
+* What’s the point of preserving a country if it is to be filled up by people hostile to you?
 The reason that the country of Israel matters to Jews is that it is a country filled with Jews and run by Jews.
 If all Israeli Jews were replaced by Arabs, then Jewish attachment to Palestine would be diminished.

 * The plain meaning of the Torah text seems to indicate that God does not know the future.
 God seems unpleasantly surprised that the world has gone to hell.
 If people have free will, then God can’t know the future.
 Rabbinic commentator Gersonides held this.